 Best hotels in New Orleans

-The Windsor Court Hotel brings a slice of English elegance to New Orleans.
-Three-hundred-and-sixteen spacious guest rooms are stacked on 23 stories, topped with a rooftop that features a 65-foot saltwater pool.
-The exceptional hotel has won many accolades, and is a AAA Four Diamond winner since 2000.
+The Windsor Court Hotel brings a delicate slice of English elegance to New Orleans.
+An incredible 316 spacious guest rooms are stacked on 23 stories, topped with a rooftop that features a 65-foot saltwater pool.
+The exceptional hotel has won many accolades—and is a AAA Four Diamond winner since 2000.
 The famous Le Salon ‘Tea Room’ delights both tourists and locals with its famous afternoon tea service.
 While the hotel is a brisk walk from the city’s galleries and museums, guests can enjoy the hotel’s own impressive art collection.
+Ooh la la.

 Built originally in 1908 as the Beaux Arts Maison Blanche department store, New Orleans’s Ritz-Carlton finds its home in one of the city’s most iconic buildings.
 Its 15 floors were turned into a hotel in 2000, and the establishment features a historical façade with the comforts of modern luxury—exemplified in the bathrooms’ Italian marble tubs.
 The building sits on Canal Street, close to the French Quarter and a trolley ride away from the Garden District.